-A. Provide written guarantee from the manufacturer to cover parts and components for a period of

-B. Repairs or replacements made under the guarantee, must be guaranteed for an additional one year period.
+- A. Provide written guarantee from the manufacturer to cover parts and components for a period of one year after the date of final acceptance. - B. Repairs or replacements made under the guarantee, must be guaranteed for an additional one year period.